-Other bases for rejection of an application may include, without limitation, the following:
+Other bases for rejection of an application may include the following:

-1. At time of application, applicant submitted funds that were not honored by the financial institution from which they were drawn.
-Management will

-- consider any mitigating circumstances that can be documented by the applicant, such as loss of a job, illness or medical problems. - During interactions with Management, applicant appears intoxicated or under the influence of drugs, or is abusive as evidenced by objectionable conduct such as physical violence, threats, or profanity.
-Management shall maintain written documentation of such conduct and Management shall provide applicants, if requested, and the CHA with copies of such written documentation. - 3.
-Applicant has applied for a unit that is inadequate in size relative to the number of persons who will reside there as determined in Section (VIII). - 4.
+- 1. At time of application, applicant submitted funds that were not honored by the financial institution from which they were drawn.
+Management will consider any mitigating circumstances that can be documented by the applicant, such as loss of a job, illness or medical problems. - 2.
+During interactions with Management, applicant behaves in an uncooperative manner, or is abusive as evidenced by objectionable conduct such as physical violence, threats, or profanity.
+Management shall maintain written documentation of such conduct and Management shall provide applicants, if requested, and CHA with copies of such written documentation. - 3.
+A unit of appropriate size is not available, as determined by the Occupancy Standards in Section (VIII). - 4.
 Applicant has attempted to bribe a member of staff in order to obtain an apartment.